dartmouth-cs52/dartmouth-cs52.github.io/assignments/sa/server-side/index.md

 Great!
 We have everything working now.
 We will need to host this new server component!
 While this serves up a webpage, since it is a computed page it needs a live running server process (unlike the static hosting which serves up pre-computed files).
 Heroku is a lovely service that can host your javascript/node server program (as well as python, and others).

 1. Head over to [Heroku](https://www.heroku.com/) and login/sign up.
 Then, create a new app.
-3. Go to *Deploy* and select either "Github" or "Heroku Git" as your Deployment Method
+3. Go to *Deploy* and select either "Github" (strongly preferred) or "Heroku Git" as your Deployment Method
     * if you choose GitHub, find and connect to the right repository, then turn on *Automatic Deploys* for the main branch.
 This will update Heroku whenever you `git push origin main` and restart your heroku server.
 This way is pretty automatic and you don't have to worry about remembering to push to heroku.
     * if you are doing "Heroku Git", select Download and install the Heroku CLI using `brew install heroku/brew/heroku`.
 Given that you're already working in a git repository, use `heroku git:remote -a YOUR_HEROKU_APP` to add a new git remote (use `git remote -v` to see).
 If you haven't done so already, add and commit your changes.
 Now when you want to deploy do: `git push heroku main`. *Note: Don't forget to push main to **both** heroku and origin.* This way is more manual if you want greater control.
-4. Either way, once Heroku gets your push then it will run the yarn command that is listed in your `Procfile` to launch your app.
+4. Either way, once Heroku gets your push then it will run the npm command that is listed in your `Procfile` to launch your app.
 COOL!

 ## MongoDB Atlas